 - Ongoing maintenance and operation of the network and facilities ensures functionality and availability of service.

 - Quality, quantity and pressure complaints and/or enquiries are responded to within 24 hours.

 - Leaks are repaired within five working days.

 Services provided to rural users vary between schemes.
 New domestic connections will be installed within eight working days of receipt of the connection fee.

-If your tap water is brown, it’s likely that work on the pipes in your area has dislodged some silt from inside of the pipes.
-Run the COLD tap for 10 minutes to see if it clears.
-If it doesn't clear, please report it to Whanganui District Council on the 24-hour phone line (06) 349-0001.
+If your water is discoloured, run the OUTSIDE tap for 10 minutes to see if it clears.
+If it doesn't clear, please report it to the council on our 24-hour phone line: (06) 349-0001.